Discovery of Van Hove Singularities: Electronic Fingerprints of 3Q Magnetic Order in a van der Waals Quantum Magnet

-To gain further insights into the orbital characters of these bands, Fig.~\ref{fig1}i presents the band dispersions of Co$_{0.32}$TaS$_2$ measured with linearly vertical (LV) polarized light.
-Compared with the LH data (Fig.~1h), the LV spectra show three main differences: the disappearance of the near-E$\rm{_F}$ $\mathrm{\upgamma}_{\mathrm{K}}$ and $\mathrm{\upgamma}_{\mathrm{M}}$ bands, a pronounced reduction of spectral weight in the highly-dispersive $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands, and a significant enhancement of the spectral intensity of the $\mathrm{\upepsilon}$ band.
-Based on the matrix-element analysis and the DFT-calculated orbital projected band structures (see Supplementary Note 1 and Supplementary Fig.~S6\,-\,S7)\,\cite{ADamaschelli2003ZXShen,LXie2023KBediako}, it can be inferred that the near-E$\rm{_F}$ $\mathrm{\upgamma}_{\mathrm{K}}$ and $\mathrm{\upgamma}_{\mathrm{M}}$ bands mainly originate from Co 3$d_{z^2}$ orbital, the highly-dispersive $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands are dominated by Ta 5$d_{z^2}$ and Ta 5$d_{xy}/d_{x^2-y^2}$ orbitals, and the $\mathrm{\upepsilon}$ band is primarily contributed by $d_{xz}/d_{yz}$ and $d_{xy}/d_{x^2-y^2}$ states.
-In addition, the LV polarization spectra reveal a non-dispersive band near -0.75\,eV (see arrow in Fig.~\ref{fig1}i), which could be associated with an impurity-like localized state. {\bf Evolution of Band Structure with Co Doping and Potassium Deposition.} Figure~\ref{fig2} summarizes the electron-doping effect produced by varying Co composition and by successive potassium depositions.
-Figure \ref{fig2}a presents the Co-doping-dependent spectra along the high symmetry direction $\rm{M_0}$\,-\,$\Gamma_0$\,-\,$\rm{K_0}$, revealing a continuous downward shift of the $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands at with increasing doping.
+To gain further insights into the orbital characters of these bands, Fig.~\ref{fig1}i presents the band dispersions of Co$_{0.32}$TaS$_2$ measured using linearly vertically (LV) polarized light.
+Compared with the linearly horizontally (LH) data (Fig.~1h), the LV spectra show three main differences: the disappearance of the near-E$\rm{_F}$ $\mathrm{\upgamma}_{\mathrm{K}}$ and $\mathrm{\upgamma}_{\mathrm{M}}$ bands, a pronounced reduction of spectral weight in the highly-dispersive $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands, and a significant enhancement of the spectral intensity of the $\mathrm{\upepsilon}$ band.
+Based on the matrix-element analysis and the DFT-calculated orbital projected band structures (see Supplementary Note 1 and Supplementary Fig.~S6\,-\,S7)\,\cite{ADamaschelli2003ZXShen,LXie2023KBediako}, we infer that the near-E$\rm{_F}$ $\mathrm{\upgamma}_{\mathrm{K}}$ and $\mathrm{\upgamma}_{\mathrm{M}}$ bands mainly originate from Co 3$d_{z^2}$ orbitals, the highly-dispersive $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands are dominated by Ta 5$d_{z^2}$ and Ta 5$d_{xy}/d_{x^2-y^2}$ orbitals, and the $\mathrm{\upepsilon}$ band is primarily contributed by $d_{xz}/d_{yz}$ and $d_{xy}/d_{x^2-y^2}$ states.
+In addition, the LV spectra reveal a non-dispersive band near -0.75\,eV (see the arrow in Fig.~\ref{fig1}i), which could be associated with an impurity-like localized state. {\bf Evolution of Band Structure with Co Doping and Potassium Deposition.} Figure~\ref{fig2} summarizes the electron-doping effect produced by varying Co composition and by successive potassium depositions.
+Figure \ref{fig2}a presents the Co-doping-dependent spectra along the high symmetry direction $\rm{M_0}$\,-\,$\Gamma_0$\,-\,$\rm{K_0}$, revealing a continuous downward shift of the $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands with increasing doping.
 Consistent with this observation (Fig.~\ref{fig2}c), the peak positions of the raw EDCs at M, which mark the bottoms of the $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands, shift toward higher binding energy as the doping increases from $x$\,=\,0.29 to 0.36.
-The overall change of the $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands is $\sim$\,50\,meV.
-The observed slope of the shift of the $\mathrm{\upalpha}$-band minimum as a function of Co doping is well reproduced by a rigid-band-shift approximation applied to the TaS$_2$ band structure (see Supplementary Fig.~S4).
-In contrast, the extrema of the $\mathrm{\upgamma}_{\mathrm{M}}$ and $\mathrm{\upgamma}_{\mathrm{K}}$ bands exhibit only weak doping dependence (Fig.~\ref{fig2}a).
+The overall energy shift of the $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands is $\sim$\,50\,meV.
+The observed doping dependence of the $\mathrm{\upalpha}$-band minimum is well reproduced by a rigid-band-shift approximation applied to the TaS$_2$ band structure (see Supplementary Fig.~S4).
+In contrast, the extrema of the $\mathrm{\upgamma}_{\mathrm{M}}$ and $\mathrm{\upgamma}_{\mathrm{K}}$ bands exhibit only a weak doping dependence (Fig.~\ref{fig2}a).
 In line with this, the near-E$_{\rm{F}}$ EDC peaks of the $\mathrm{\upgamma}_{\mathrm{M}}$ and $\mathrm{\upgamma}_{\mathrm{K}}$ bands move only slightly (Fig.~\ref{fig2}c and Supplementary Fig.~S8).
 Specifically, as indicated by the black curves in Fig.~~\ref{fig2}e, small upturns ($\sim$3 and $\sim$8\,meV for the $\mathrm{\upgamma}_{\mathrm{M}}$ and $\mathrm{\upgamma}_{\mathrm{K}}$ bands, respectively) are observed at $x$=0.36.
 Taken together, these results indicate that Co doping induces a much larger electron-doping effect on the TaS$_2$-derived bands than on the Co-derived bands.